-Regulation of the contents and labelling (including advice notes) of fertilisers sold in Victoria helps to manage the risks associated with fertiliser use in agriculture.
+Regulation of the contents and labelling of fertilisers sold in Victoria helps to manage the risks associated with its use in agriculture.

 The Agricultural and Veterinary Chemicals (Control of Use) (Fertilisers) Regulations 2015 manage these risks by:

 - maximum permissible concentrations of cadmium, mercury and lead contaminants in fertilisers

 - the warning statements fertiliser products must carry if certain contaminants exceed prescribed levels

 - product descriptions to be provided to purchasers as attached labels or advice notes

 - minimum requirements for product descriptions to be supplied via product labels or advice notes.

 The Guide to Victorian Fertiliser Regulations has been developed to provide a plain English explanation to the Act.

 The guide has been developed to help fertiliser manufacturers and suppliers comply with the Regulations, and provides references to other relevant standards and agencies.